openshift/microshift/docs/openshift_ci.md

 3 directories, 4 files
 ```
-Using default configuration there is a kubeconfig for each of the subject alternative names, localhost, and the one at the root directory which is using the cluster URL.
-If cluster URL is not using localhost then all these files are not generated.
+Using default configuration there is a kubeconfig for each of the subject alternative names and the one at the root directory which is using the cluster URL, which defaults to localhost.

 Having a DNS (or simply changing `/etc/hosts`) we have to select which of the kubeconfig files we need to use according to it.
 In this case we may copy the `microshift-dev` kubeconfig to our local environment and we will be able to use `oc`:
 ```